Alien Nation (film): Music and soundtrack

 The score for the film was originally composed by Jerry Goldsmith, but later rejected in favor of music composed by Curt Sobel.
 Goldsmith's score was however used for the film's theatrical trailer.
 Musical artists Smokey Robinson, The Beach Boys, Michael Bolton, Mick Jagger and David Bowie among others, contributed songs which appear in the film.
+At the end of the film the theme song "Indestructible" for the characters of Sykes and Francisco was featured by The Four Tops.
 The audio soundtrack in Compact Disc format composed by Sobel was never officially released, but a limited edition of the original score initially composed by Goldsmith featuring 18 tracks, was released in 2005.
 The score was entirely synthesized and limited to 3,000 copies.
 The melody featured throughout the film recorded by Goldsmith, was originally composed for the movie Wall Street.
 After being rejected for both that film project and later Alien Nation, the score was used in the 1990 film The Russia House.
 The sound effects in the film were supervised by Mark Mangini.
 The mixing of the sound elements were orchestrated by David MacMillan and Charles Wilborn.

 Release

 Box office

 The film premiered in cinemas on October 7, 1988.
 At its widest distribution in the U.S., the film was screened at 1,436 theaters grossing $8,421,429, averaging $5,889 in revenue per theater in its opening weekend.
 During that first weekend in release, the film opened in first place beating out the films, The Accused and Punchline.
 The film's revenue dropped by 49% in its second week of release, earning $4,252,252.
 In the month of November during its final weekend showing in theaters, the film came out in 10th place grossing $1,306,849.
 The film went on to top out domestically at $25,216,243 in total ticket sales through a 5-week theatrical run.
 Internationally, the film took in an additional $6,938,804 in box office business for a combined total of $32,155,047.
-For 1988 as a whole, the film would cumulatively rank at a box office performance position of 41.
+For 1988 as a whole, the film would cumulatively rank at a box office performance position of 43.

 Home media

 Alien Nation was released on VHS by CBS/Fox Video in 1989.
 One currently available VHS version of the film was originally released on September 10, 1996.
 The Region 1 Code widescreen edition of the film was released on DVD in the United States on March 27, 2001, and includes a narrative and interview filled Featurette, a Behind the Scenes clip featuring director Graham Baker, a TV Spots special, the Theatrical Trailer and Fox Flix theatrical trailers for The Abyss, Aliens, Enemy Mine, Independence Day and Zardoz.
 Currently, there is no exact set date on a future US Blu-ray Disc release for the film.
-The film was released on blu-ray in Australia in April 2016 and in Europe (Region B locked) in March 2017.
+The film was released on Blu-ray in Australia in April 2016 and in Europe (Region B locked) in March 2017.